Muzhik-Maslenitsa: A Maslenitsa Figure of a Man Dressed as a Woman

 - Editorial team

-In places where an effigy did exist, it became the focal point of the celebrations.
-It was usually made large.
-The base was either a cross-shaped frame of two sticks wrapped in straw or a straw sheaf.
-The top was shaped as a head, and the lower part as a body.
-To make it taller, the sheaf was mounted on a long pole.
+The effigy was usually made on a large scale.
+Its frame could be a cross-shaped construction of two sticks wrapped in straw or simply a large straw bundle.
+The upper part was formed as a head, the lower as a body.
+To make the figure more visible, people often fixed it to a long pole.

-Other sleighs followed the first, filled with dressed-up young men, girls, and children.
-Jingle bells rattled, balalaikas and songs sounded, and residents came out of their houses and joined the procession.
-The front sleigh was called the “ship.”
-It could be decorated with brooms with towels tied to them, depicting masts with sails.
-The “meeting” took place on Monday—the first day of Maslenitsa week, traditionally called the “meeting.”
+Korinfsky also describes the larger procession.
+Behind the first sleigh came others filled with dressed-up young men, girls, and children.
+Bells rattled, balalaikas sounded, songs were sung, and local residents came out of their houses to join the moving crowd.
+The leading sleigh was called the “ship” and could be decorated with brooms and towels to resemble masts and sails.
+This ceremony belonged to the opening of Maslenitsa week, traditionally associated with its “meeting” or formal welcoming.

 🇷🇺 LGBT History of Russia